AndrewLMason/AndrewLMason/README.md

 This is a repository for the Mason laboratory where different projects are documented and associated computer scripts are stored.

-To set up Git on a Mac computer follow this guide (for other operating systems, please contact Juan Jovel <jovel@ualberta.ca>)
+To set up Git on a Mac computer follow this guide (for other operating systems, please contact Juan Jovel: <jovel@ualberta.ca>)

 1. Check whether 'git' is already installed in your computer. <br>
   2.1.
 Open the Mac terminal (it is in the folder Applications) and type: <br>